bmc/grizzled-rails-logger/index.md

 end
 {% endhighlight %}

-You can also flatten just some of the messages, by specifying flattening patterns.
+You can also flatten just some of the messages, by specifying a combination of flattening patterns and "don't flatten" patterns.
 The default set of flattening patterns flattens all messages with embedded newlines.
 However, this strategy can be problematic, in that it'll also flatten EXPLAIN PLAN output and some exceptions.
 To control which messages are flattened, define an array of regular expressions, matched against each message as if it were already flattened.
 (That is, the regexps do _not_ need to take newlines into account.)
+For
-For example:
+example:

 {% highlight ruby %}
 Grizzled::Rails::Logger.configure do |cfg|
-  cfg.flatten = false
   cfg.flatten_patterns = [
     /.*Started GET /,
     /.*Started POST /
+  ]
+end
+{% endhighlight %}

+You can exert even more control by defining "don't flatten" patterns, which take higher priority than "flatten" patterns.
+For instance, the following configuration flattens every message *except* those with the words "EXPLAIN PLAN" in them.

+{% highlight ruby %}
+Grizzled::Rails::Logger.configure do |cfg|
+  cfg.flatten_patterns = [
+    /.*/,
+  ]
+  cfg.dont_flatten_patterns = [
+    /\bEXPLAIN\s+PLAN\b/
   ]
 end
 {% endhighlight %}